xiaoxiaxusummer/multi_mode_pinching_antenna/README.md

 > **Uniform Mode Combining**: A practical operating protocol is uniform mode combining,
 > where the propagation constant of each PA can be preconfigued at $\beta=(\beta_{1}+\beta_{2}+...\beta_{M})/M$.
 Our simulation results demonstrate the efficiency of this design.

-**2. Proposed Algorithm**: The paper proposes the **Particle Swarm Optimization with KKT Parameterized Beamforming (PSO-KPBF) Algorithm** to jointly optimize the digital beamforming, pinching locations, and PA propagation constants.
+**2.** The paper proposes the **Particle Swarm Optimization with KKT Parameterized Beamforming (PSO-KPBF)** algorithm to jointly optimize digital beamforming, pinching locations, and PA propagation constants.
->**KPBF** reconstructs KKT-conditioned beamforming solutions of WMMSE problem, which is parameterized by dual varaiables.
+>**KPBF** reconstructs KKT-conditioned beamforming solutions of WMMSE problem, which are parameterized by dual varaiables.
->Then, PSO jointly predicts KPBF dual parameters, pinching locations, and propagation constants of PAs.
+>Then, PSO finds desirable local optima of KPBF dual parameters, pinching locations, and propagation constants of PAs.
+>
 > **Benefit**:
 >- Reconstructing stationary beamforming solutions without WMMSE iterations in a low-complexity way.
 >- Guiding black-box swarm search by KKT solutions, significantly reducing the searching space.